Team-190/190-Robot-Code-Standards/COMMANDS_STANDARDS.md

 This section provides standards that govern the Commands and autonomous routines in robot projects.

 ## Subsystem Commands
 In order for a subsystem to be useful, they must be told to do something, this is what commands are for.
-Subsystems tell the actuators how to do something (ex. run at a voltage, follow a motion profile, account for feedback, etc.) while commands tell the robot when execute those tasks.
+Subsystems tell the actuators how to do something (ex. run at a voltage, follow a motion profile, account for feedback, etc.) while commands tell the robot to actually execute the tasks.

 Simple commands that only require one subsystem are located in that subsystem.